CABSEL/DeltaNeTSplus/README.md

 ### Acknowledgements
-This work has been supported by the ETH Zurich Research Grant.
+This work was supported by the ETH Zurich Research Grant.